Deadline: 11:59 PM PST on Friday, March 6, 2020

 - What are the motivations for the applicant to pursue a profession in the health field?

 - How has the applicant demonstrated current ties to the Japanese American community and the Seattle JACL?

 - What are the applicant’s extracurricular activities and/or work experiences?

-- An essay of 500 words or less, double spaced, to address the following: Why have you chosen this field of study?
+- An essay of 500 words or less to address the following: Why have you chosen this field of study?
 What do you hope to accomplish in your chosen profession?

 - Two letters of recommendation, one from faculty and/or a counselor and the other from someone from the community or one of your extracurricular activities.
 (Note to faculty or counselor: Please address the student’s community service, extracurricular activities and academic achievements.)

 - A copy of your official university transcript(s).

 - A list of your extracurricular and community activities which details the specific years and length of each activity, average amount of hours, and leadership positions in the activity.
 You may also include work experience or other pertinent activities.